cooperrc/numpy_gsod2020/proposal.md

 c.
 Array creation (raw bytes, library functions, read from disk)

-### Reference Space: leave in the current function help documentation and API's
+### iv.
+Reference Space: leave in the current function help documentation and API's

 _This organization will help new users progress through documents and potential documentation contributors will have clear styles and formats to base future work_

-## 2. Edit the current tutorials (Beginner's Guide, Array Creation, Indexing,
-Linear Algebra, and Numpy for Matlab) to move reference information into the Explanation Space.
+## 2. Edit the current tutorials (Beginner's Guide, Array Creation, Indexing, Linear Algebra, and Numpy for Matlab) to move reference information into the Explanation Space.

 _The current tutorials will be shorter and easier to follow.
 New users will not be faced with extra information that doesn't directly lead to applying Numpy to